ben-polinsky/pine-perf-testing/README.md

 In order to replicate cold starts consistently for every test run, we need to delete the provisioned iModel backend before starting the tests.

 > This is optional, you can also run the performance tests on a warm backend too.
-This is feature flagged behind a `deleteBackend` env variable, which can be enabled by just passing any value in.
+This is feature flagged behind a `deleteBackend` env variable, which can be enabled by passing `true`.

 To run the backend deletion, you'll need the following env variables: